-STATE OF CALIFORNIA GOVERNOR'S OFFICE of PLANNING AND RESEARCH STATE CLEARINGHOUSE AND PLANNING UNIT NESS'SERVICES EDMUND G. BROWN JR. GOVERNON July 30, 2015 Donald Stabler 8 Torrance Unified School District 2335 Del Amo Plaza Blvd.
-Torrance, CA 90509 Subject: North High School Auditorium SCH#: 2015061110 Dear Donald Stabler: The State Clearinghouse submitted the above named Mitigated Negative Declaration to selected state agencies for review.
-The review period closed on July 29, 2015, and no state agencies submitted comments by that date.
+STATE OF CALIFORNIA GOVERNOR'S OFFICE of PLANNING AND RESEARCH STATE CLEARINGHOUSE AND PLANNING UNIT EDMUND G. BROWN JR. GOVERNOR July 30, 2015 7 PM 3: Donald Stabler Torrance Unified School District 2335 Del Amo Plaza Blvd.
+Torrance, CA 90509 Subject: South High School Auditorium SCH#: 2015061109 Dear Donald Stabler: The State Clearinghouse submitted the above named Mitigated Negative Declaration to selected state agencies for review.
+On the enclosed Document Details Report please note that the Clearinghouse has listed the state agencies that reviewed your document.
+The review period closed on July 29, 2015, and the comments from the responding agency (ies) is (are) enclosed.
+If this comment package is not in order, please notify the State Clearinghouse immediately.
+Please refer to the project's ten-digit State Clearinghouse number in future correspondence so that we may respond promptly.
+Please note that Section 21104(c) of the California Public Resources Code states that: "A responsible or other public agency shall only make substantive comments regarding those activities involved in a project which are within an area of expertise of the agency or which are B-1 required to be carried out or approved by the agency.
+Those comments shall be supported by specific documentation."
+These comments are forwarded for use in preparing your final environmental document.
+Should you need more information or clarification of the enclosed comments, we recommend that you contact the commenting agency directly.
 This letter acknowledges that you have complied with the State Clearinghouse review requirements for draft environmental documents, pursuant to the California Environmental Quality Act.
-B-1 Please call the State Clearinghouse at (916) 445-0613 if you have any questions regarding the environmental review process.
-If you have a question about the above-named project, please refer to the ten-digit State Clearinghouse number when contacting this office.
-Sincerely Scott Morgan Director, State Clearinghouse 1400 10th Street P.O.
+Please contact the State Clearinghouse at (916) 445-0613 if you have any questions regarding the environmental review process.
+Sincerely, AT Mpagan Scott Morgan Director, State Clearinghouse Enclosures cc: Resources Agency 1400 10th Street P.O.
 Box 3044 Sacramento, California 95812-3044 (916) 445-0613 FAX (916) 323-3018 www.opr.ca.gov